[Article updated on 17 September 2017]

-In his Nicomachean Ethics, the Greek philosopher Aristotle (d.
-322 BC) tries to discover what is ‘the supreme good for man’, that is, what is the best way to lead our life and to give it meaning.
+In his Nicomachean Ethics, the philosopher Aristotle tries to discover what is ‘the supreme good for man’, that is, what is the best way to lead our life and give it meaning.
 For Aristotle, a thing is best understood by looking at its end, purpose, or goal.
 For example, the purpose of a knife is to cut, and it is by seeing this that one best understands what a knife is; the goal of medicine is good health, and it is by seeing this that one best understands what medicine is.

-And of this nature Happiness is mostly thought to be, for this we choose always for its own sake, and never with a view to anything further: whereas honor, pleasure, intellect, in fact every excellence we choose for their own sakes, it is true, but we choose them also with a view to happiness, conceiving that through their instrumentality we shall be happy: but no man chooses happiness with a view to them, nor in fact with a view to any other thing whatsoever.
+And of this nature happiness is mostly thought to be, for this we choose always for its own sake, and never with a view to anything further: whereas honour, pleasure, intellect, in fact every excellence we choose for their own sakes, it is true, but we choose them also with a view to happiness, conceiving that through their instrumentality we shall be happy: but no man chooses happiness with a view to them, nor in fact with a view to any other thing whatsoever.

 Aristotle acknowledges that our good or bad fortune can play a part in determining our happiness; for example, he acknowledges that happiness can be affected by such factors as our material circumstances, our place in society, and even our looks.
 Yet he maintains that by living our life to the full according to our essential nature as rational beings, we are bound to become happy regardless.
-For this reason, happiness is more a question of behaviour and of habit—of ‘virtue’—than of luck; a person who cultivates such behaviours and habits is able to bear his misfortunes with equanimity, and thus can never be said to be truly unhappy.
+For this reason, happiness is more a question of behaviour and of habit—of virtue—than of luck; a person who cultivates such behaviours and habits is able to bear his misfortunes with balance and perspective, and thus can never be said to be truly unhappy.

-Neel Burton is author of The Art of Failure: The Anti Self-Help Guide and other books.
+Neel Burton is author of Heaven and Hell: The Psychology of the Emotions and other books.